QWOP: Development and release

-QWOP was created in November 2008 by Bennett Foddy for his site Foddy.net, when Foddy was a deputy director and senior research fellow of the Programme on the Ethics of the New Biosciences, The Oxford Martin School, part of the University of Oxford.
+QWOP was created and developed by Bennett Foddy, who had played video games since he got his first computer (a ZX Spectrum 48K) at age 5.
+Years later, he served as a deputy director and senior research fellow of the Programme on the Ethics of the New Biosciences, The Oxford Martin School, part of the University of Oxford.
 He taught himself to make games while he was procrastinating from finishing his dissertation in philosophy.
-Foddy had been playing games ever since he got his first computer (a ZX Spectrum 48K) at age 5.
-Foddy stated:

-One of the things I found with QWOP is that people like to set their own goals in a game.
+Foddy stated that "One of the things I found with QWOP is that people like to set their own goals in a game.
 Some people would feel like winners if they ran 5 meters, and others would feel like winners if they inched all the way along the track over the course of an hour.
-If I had put a social leaderboard or par system in, those people would probably have all quit out of frustration, leaving only the most determined or masochistic players behind.
+If I had put a social leaderboard or par system in, those people would probably have all quit out of frustration, leaving only the most determined or masochistic players behind."

+The game was released in November 2008.
+The iOS was released in December 13, 2010.
+An Android version was announced in February 2013, and later released on July 4, 2013.
+That same year, this version was also added as a bundle for a limited-time promotion live sevice, "Humble Mobile Bundle 2" on October 9.